 Lead Generation, A Deep Dive In

-We hope you have enjoyed our recent blog post, “Lead generation- A journey in between”.
+We hope you have enjoyed our recent blog post, “Lead generation- A journey in-between”.
 You can check here If you missed it.
 There we learned about marketing strategies to get traffic to your landing page and got to know about popular tools to create a landing page.

 What is a lead conversion?

 You would say it is everything that a business needs to turn a prospect into a potential lead and then a paying customer.
 That's partially correct.
-But, in this process, few small processes also work underneath it.
+But, in this process, a few small processes also work underneath it.
 Getting traffic to your website or your landing page is just a halfway journey.
-Even if your prospects visits your website or contact form and provide information about themselves, those visits and contacts don’t mean much if you don’t use lead conversions best practices to turn them into new customers.
+Even if your prospects visit your website or contact form and provide information about themselves, those visits and contacts don’t mean much if you don’t use lead conversion best practices to turn them into new customers.
 To better understand the best practices for lead conversion you can view the GIF below.

 Finding The Lead Source: